aboutcode-org/aboutcode/README.md

 If you want to get in touch with the team with issues other than documentation, head to the gitter channel [here](https://gitter.im/aboutcode-org/discuss).

+Look at our [wiki](https://github.com/nexB/aboutcode/wiki) for information about our participation in the GSoC and GSoD programs.

+We have a weekly meeting, see more details [here](https://github.com/nexB/aboutcode/wiki/MeetingMinutes).

 ### Projects

 Each AboutCode project has its own repository: